brsr/antitile/docs/conway.rst

     0 & 1 & 0 \\
     0 & 1 & 0 \end{bmatrix} .

-In fact, all Conway operators `y` can be expressed as `y = $xj`, where `x` is some alternating or Conway operator.
+In fact, all EROs `y` can be expressed as `y = $xj`, where `x` is some VAERO or ERO.
 This is easier to see by going backwards from the operator.
 As mentioned earlier, if `g` is odd, there is an edge that lies on or crosses the center point of the seed edge in the chamber structure.
 Otherwise `g` is even and either a vertex lies there or a face contains the center point.
 If `g` is odd, either split the edge with a degree-2 vertex at the center point, or replace the edge with a digon.
 Then the alternating chamber structure of `x` is just the white and grey chambers of `y`, stacked along their long edge.
-More specifically, given a Conway operator `y`, if `g` is even, then `y = xj` for an alternating or Conway operator `x`: if `g` is odd, then `y = $xj` for (at least) two alternating operators `x` corresponding to splitting the edge with a vertex or replacing an edge with a digon.
-(Even though it can be reduced further in a larger set of operators, the Conway operator form is usually preferable because including all those `$` and `j` operators would get tedious.)
-An alternating operator `x` may be named "pre-(Name)" where (Name) is the name of `y`.
+More specifically, given an ERO `y`, if `g` is even, then `y = xj` for an ERO or VAERO `x`: if `g` is odd, then `y = $xj` for (at least) two VAEROs `x` corresponding to splitting the edge with a vertex or replacing an edge with a digon.
+(Even though it can be reduced further in a larger set of operators, the ERO form is usually preferable because including all those `$` and `j` operators would get tedious.)
+A VAERO `x` may be named "pre-(Name)" where (Name) is the name of `y`.

-In the list of assumptions at the end of the "Operators on counts" section, alternating operators may violate 3 and 4, and 1 if they create degree-2 vertices or faces.

-The concept of alternating operators could be extended to k-partite graphs.
-By the four-color theorem, the largest `k` that is necessary for a spherical tiling is 4, although larger values could be used. :math:`k(k-1)/2` interrelated chamber structures would have to be specified, which would get a little unmanageable for large `k`.
-This scheme would no longer have an expression in terms of :math:`L_x` or :math:`M_x`.
+Note that since `xjd = x@j`, the ERO of the dual corresponds to the opposite-partition VAERO.
+EROs may also be decomposed into FAEROs with the form `y = $xa`, but since `a = dj` and `xd` has the chamber structure of `x` rotated, it's simpler to just look at VAEROs.

 Extension - Topology
 --------------------
-With some care, Conway operators can be applied to any polyhedron or tiling;
-toruses, polyhedra with multiple holes, planar tilings, hyperbolic tilings, and even non-orientable polyhedra, although the latter is restricted to the achiral operators.
-Planar tilings may be easier to analyze by taking a finite section and treating it as a torus.
-Convex polyhedra may be put into "canonical form" such that all faces are flat, all edges are tangent to the unit sphere, and the centroid of the polyhedron is at the origin.
-There is no canonical form yet described for non-spherical polyhedra or tilings, however, which may complicate analysis.

 In the topology of surfaces, the connected sum `A#B` of two surfaces `A` and `B` can be thought of as removing a disk from A and B and stitching them together along the created boundary.